alajmo/sake/docs/ansible.md

 There are some drawbacks though, the user has to become familiar with the opinionated and implicit file structure of Ansible, and there's a lot of boilerplate (more than 8 directories/files per role that you can use to customize roles: tasks, handlers, templates, files, vars, defaults, meta, module_utils, lookup_plugins, library, etc.).

-## What is sake
+### What is sake

 > sake is a task runner for remote and local hosts

 That's it basically.
 Its focus is the `ad-hoc task execution` segment that Ansible also does, but it tries to do it a bit better and more performant.
-You can use it to configure, deploy, and automate tasks, just like Ansible, but it's not as capable or robust as Ansible in that sense.
+You can use it to configure, deploy, and automate tasks, just like Ansible, but it's not as capable or robust as Ansible in that area.

 Sake provides only one module, namely the `shell` module.
 The `shell` module allows you to write commands in your preferred language that you then execute for many hosts.